EpocDotFr/staticjinjaplus/README.md

 **Planned:**

-  - Generic and basic support of Markdown-based templates (forget about the usual "pages" or "articles/blog posts" feature)
+  - Generic support of Markdown-formatted templates collections (forget about the usual "pages" or "articles/blog posts" feature)

 ## Prerequisites